-Patriots’ Tom Brady Grateful For Unique Postgame Gift From Odell Beckham Jr.
+NESN

-Patriots quarterback Tom Brady received a unique gift from Browns wide receiver Odell Beckham Jr. on Sunday night after New England toppled Cleveland 27-13 at home.
+Patriots quarterback Tom Brady received a unique gift from Browns wide receiver Odell Beckham Jr. on Sunday night after New England toppled Cleveland 27-13 at Gillette Stadium.

 Beckham gave Brady cleats made from goat hair.
 The footwear is a play on Brady’s nickname, “The GOAT,” or the greatest of all time.